halildgn/automating-slr/README.md

 # Setup

-1. Make sure that you have python3 installed
+1. Make sure that you have python3 installed and it is on your `PATH`

 2. For next steps use powershell in windows and your standard terminal in Linux&MacOS